Chart Color Schemes

 An assessment of population growth drivers in Rosetta reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Rosetta's population is estimated at around 2,782 as of Nov 2025.
-This reflects a decrease of 51 people (1.8%) since the 2021 Census, which reported a population of 2,833 people.
-The change is inferred from the resident population of 2,767, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 48 validated new addresses since the Census date.
-This level of population equates to a density ratio of 990 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Population growth for the suburb was primarily driven by overseas migration during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since then, Rosetta's population is estimated at around 2,824 as of Feb 2026.
+This reflects a decrease of 9 people (0.3%) since the 2021 Census, which reported a population of 2,833 people.
+The change is inferred from the resident population of 2,811, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 48 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,005 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+While Rosetta experienced a 0.3% decline since census, the SA3 area achieved 2.4% growth, highlighting divergent population trends.
+Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth by age group in the years post-2032, the Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering the projected demographic shifts, lower quartile growth is anticipated for Australian statistical areas, with Rosetta expected to grow by 117 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 2.6% in total over the 17 years.
+For any SA2 areas not covered by this data, and to estimate growth by age group in the years post-2032, the Tasmania State Government's Regional/LGA projections, released in 2022 with 2021 as the base year, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering the projected demographic shifts, a population increase just below the median of statistical areas across the nation is expected, with the suburb of Rosetta expected to grow by 112 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 0.9% in total over the 17 years.

 Frequently Asked Questions - Population